Skip to main content

 2008 Ozone National Ambient Air Quality Standards (NAAQS) Nonattainment Actions

-EPA will hold a virtual public hearing on this proposal on May 9, 2022.
-Learn more and register to participate.
+EPA held a virtual public hearing on this proposal on May 9, 2022.

 April 12, 2022 - EPA proposed determinations as to whether seven areas have achieved levels of harmful ground-level ozone pollution (or “smog”) that meet the 2008 health-based air quality standards for ozone (National Ambient Air Quality Standards or NAAQS).
 This rulemaking, which is required by the Clean Air Act, is necessary to ensure that smog-affected communities achieve healthy air and implement the measures that the Clean Air Act requires to protect public health in these areas.